-So, why do organizations that have large budgets for web development opt for an open source platform, despite the advantages touted by proprietary providers?
+Why do organizations with large budgets opt for an open source platform—despite the advantages touted by proprietary providers?

 The answers are numerous, ranging from a need for financial accountability to the supportive nature of the Drupal community.
 These factors more than make up for any potential shortcomings of the open source model.